Tvcz/Qwirkle/10/self-10.md

 Explain how the server, referee, and scoring functionalities are abstracted over their respective configurations.

+The server took in an optional config, which if undefined was set to a default config, this can be seen in the [constructor](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L41) and for the referee some of these were abstracted already, but in our own data representation.
+To keep in consistent with previous implementations we simply added the parameters that we still needed, this can be seen in the referee [constructor](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/referee/referee.ts#L86-L90).
+The server then constructed the referee using the referee config which can be seen [here](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L160-L176).

 Does the server touch the referee or scoring configuration, other than passing it on?
+Yes, as mentioned above we already had abstracted some of these things out, like the starting state for the referee, but we had used our own implementation.
+To keep things backwards compatiable with our previous tests we had the server construct our data representation of a state, convert seconds to milliseconds, ect.
+This can be found [here](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L160-L176).

 Does the referee touch the scoring configuration, other than passing it on?
+No it does not, it actually never directly reacieves the scoring configuration to begin with.
+Our scoring is handled inside the rulebook, so the scoring is actually passed in to a [ConfigedRulebook](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L169-L172) which extends our rulebook and uses the scoring configuration to set the Q bonus and Finish bonus.
+Our referee then takes in this rulebook.

 The ideal feedback for each of these three points is a GitHub perma-link to the range of lines in a specific file or a collection of